philschatz/project-bot/README.md

 # project-bot

 Do you like the idea of [GitHub's Project Automation feature](https://github.com/blog/2458-keep-your-project-boards-up-to-date-automatically) but find it lacking?

-GitHub's Project Automation feature will add a new Issue or Pull Request once you have manually assigned it to a Project.
-This bot will **automatically** add new Issues or Pull Requests to a Project board based on specially formatted Cards in each Column of a Project.
+It will only add a new Issue or Pull Request once you have manually assigned it to a Project.

-It also allows you to customize the rules for moving Issues between Columns.
+This bot will **automatically** _add_ new Issues or Pull Requests to a Project board based on specially formatted Cards in each Column of a Project.
+It also allows you to customize the rules for _moving_ Issues between Columns.

-# Installation
+## Installation

-Go to [The project-bot App homepage](https://github.com/apps/project-bot) and click `[Configure]` to have it run on **Public** Project Boards.
+Go to the [project-bot GitHub App](https://github.com/apps/project-bot) page and click `[Install]` (or `[Configure]` if you already installed it) to have it run on **Public** Project Boards.

-To see what it looks like, you can look at the [Projects for this Repository](https://github.com/philschatz/project-bot/projects).
+To see what it looks like, you can look at the [GitHub projects for this repository](https://github.com/philschatz/project-bot/projects).

-# Example Automation Card
+## Example

-To create an Automation Rule, create a Card in a Project like this:
+To create an Automation Card, create a Card in a Project like this:

 ```md
 ###### Automation Rules